juliafmorgado/julia/content/english/posts/2024-04-04_cloud-native-dev-challenge2.md

 To connect to the database you just created, use the following command `\c challenge2`.

 **7. Create a Table**
-Once connected to challenge2, create a table named texts to store text content.
+Once connected to challenge2, create a table named texts to store the text content.
 Here’s an example command to create a simple table:

 ```
 CREATE TABLE texts (